Mohamed-Elarbi-Bachar-Souissi/Pipass/README.md

     Clone the repository (or download the ZIP):

-    If you have Git installed and configured (which you now do!):
+    If you have Git installed and configured:

     git clone https://github.com/Mohamed-Elarbi-Bachar-Souissi/Pipass.git
     cd Pipass